 Every teacher at the primary school is qualified and has at least a bachelor degree from the College of Education (PABO), in some cases supplemented with master degrees in educational disciplines.
 Moreover, our teachers have a lot of experience (working) in primary education.

-For the International Stream, both teachers and assistant teachers are qualified to teach the English national curriculum.
-We hire highly and they are native speakers.
-Moreover, our teachers have a lot of experience (working) in primary education.
+For the English stream, both teachers and teaching assistants are qualified to teach the English national curriculum.
+We hire highly qualified primary teaching staff.
+Moreover, our teachers have rich and plentiful experience (working) in primary education.

 Moving to a distant country, living in a metropolis and finding your feet in a new school can be drastic and overwhelming for your son or daughter.
 At Holland International School we do everything possible to make your child feel at home quickly.
 We invite your family to drop by, experience the atmosphere and meet the teacher of your child's group.
 This makes the first day of school a lot less daunting.